kxdang/kiendang.me/content/blog/067-january-2020-pomodoro/index.md

 I've been doing Pomodoro's as I feel like it.
 I do 25 minute and then take a break for more than 5 minutes that is allocated.
 I noticed my calendar having gaps and I tend to space out my Pomodoro's over a longer period than I would like.
 Partly due to the fact that I either need to cook food or I need a bit more time to start up again.

 I found that doing Pomodoro's early in the morning is my optimal time to do work, but I'm either dead tired when I wake up or too cold to get up.
-I need to work on this somehow and it definitely starts with improvement #1.
+I need to work on this somehow and it definitely starts with sleep.